 Academic programs are designed to leverage the unique and long-standing partnership between faculty experts from Drexel's BEES Department and the Academy of Natural Sciences of Drexel University.
 No matter which environmental major or degree option a student pursues they will receive an immersive, comprehensive and extensive educational experience.

-Bachelor of Science in Environmental Science
+Bachelor of Science (BS) in Environmental Science

-The Bachelor of Arts in Environmental Studies and Sustainability is for students who want to address contemporary environmental issues from the perspective of the humanities.
+Drexel's Bachelor of Arts in Environmental Studies and Sustainability is for students who want to address contemporary environmental issues from the perspective of the humanities.
 Graduates will have a firm foundation in international studies and foreign language so that they can use their environmental studies degree to participate in cross-cultural dialogue and help people around the world understand environmental issues.

 The Minor in Ecology is open to all non-environmental science majors who are interested in the study of ecosystems, biodiversity and issues affecting the environment.
 Students should have completed one term to a year of general biology and general chemistry before enrolling in the minor.

-Minor in Environmental Studies
+Environmental Studies Minor

 The interdisciplinary Minor in Environmental Studies provides students in other majors with a background understanding of contemporary environmental issues and the ability to analyze those issues.
 For business and engineering majors, the Minor in Environmental Studies provides the tools to make better decisions about products or projects related to environmental economics, critical contaminants, environmental policy, and environmental justice.
 For liberal arts majors, this minor offers the opportunity to focus on the social and natural science aspects of the environment to prepare students for issues they may encounter in their careers.